maRce10/coded_bioacoustics/content/post/2017-04-23-Acoustic_space_scatter_plot.md

 - Grace Smith-Vidaurre
 date: "2017-04-23"
 tags: ["acoustic space", "visualization", "R"]
+comments: true
 ---

-Some people have asked for the code we used to make figure 3 in the [Methods in Ecology and Evolution paper describing warbleR](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12624/full).
+Someone asked me for the code to make figure 3 in the [Methods in Ecology and Evolution paper describing warbleR](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12624/full).
 So, here it is.
 The figure was made in part by my collaborator [Grace Smith-Vidaurre](http://smithvidaurre.weebly.com), so thanks to Grace for sharing.

 The figure shows the grouping of long-billed hermit songs in the acoustic space based on similarity of dominant frequency contours.
 Similarity was assessed using [dynamic time warping](https://marce10.github.io/bioacoustics_in_R/2016-09-12-Similarity_of_acoustic_signals_with_dynamic_time_warping_(DTW)).
 The scatterplot is based on the two axes from a classic multidimensional scaling.
 The figure also shows spectrograms for each of the song types.
 This figure is created with ggplot graphs and spectrograms which are put together in a multipanel graph using the grid package.
 Note that you'll need to download recordings from Xeno-Canto (so internet connection required).